 Usually to follow up on court action or if the debt is for council tax (if you’re in one of these situations read our advice on bailiffs right now).

-Find out more about what creditors can and can’t do, and if you’re worried or losing sleep over your debts, creditors, debt collectors or bailiffs please contact us or use our online counselling service Debt Remedy.
+Find out more about what creditors can and can’t do, and if you’re worried or losing sleep over your debts, creditors, debt collectors or bailiffs please contact us or use our online debt help service Debt Remedy.